-Wheat is a basic component of anyone’s diet as it gives one strength and energy, allowing one to go throughout their day and complete a series of events.
+Wheat is a basic component of anyone’s diet as it gives one strength and energy, allowing one to go throughout their day.
 The same goes towards kindness, it gives one mental strength and allows the positive energy to flow, not only throughout your day, but through the people you give kindness to.
 Kindness and wheat alike both allow a person to keep going with their lives both physically and spiritually.

-Barley is also commonly found in our everyday diet but something you might not know about barley is how resilient it is.
+Barley is also commonly found in our everyday diet, but something you might not know about barley is how resilient it is.
 Barley seeds are enclosed in a strong hull, one that doesn’t even break during the threshing process and just like barley has a strong exterior, so should we.
 We should keep our soul, our “seed”, safe from exterior forces and stand strong when people come to knock us down.
-Barley is also known to absorb water unlike any other grain.
-Some compare Torah to water and in this way, we too should constantly continue to absorb Torah just like barley absorbs water.
+Barley is also known to absorb water unlike any other grain; some compare Torah to water, and so we should constantly continue to absorb Torah just like barley absorbs water.

-Grapes make wine, which is incredibly important in Judaism as it is used for Kiddush, Havdalah, and even to celebrate special occasions.
+Grapes make wine, which is incredibly important in Judaism as it is used for Kiddush, Havdalah, and to celebrate all kinds of special occasions.
 We use wine to elevate our happiness and we should always acknowledge the beauty behind happiness and what makes us happy.

-Figs have one of the longest ripening periods and once one is ripe, a farmer must keep a look out on the rest of the tree since all the figs begins to ripen almost all together and should be picked immediately.
+Figs have one of the longest ripening periods and once one is ripe, a farmer must keep a lookout on the rest of the tree since all the figs begins to ripen almost all together and need to be picked immediately.
 Figs are great fresh or dried, making them one of the few fruits you can eat all year round because of how long they last.
-This can be compared to the longevity and perseverance in a person’s growing knowledge, and shows how the desire to learn never really stops.
+This can be compared to the longevity and perseverance in a person’s growing knowledge, and how the desire to learn never really stops.

 When we pick a pomegranate up, we notice its crown at the top of the fruit and its precious gem-like seeds inside.
 A pomegranate is a fruit of splendor but also of humility.
 Its simple shell hides its beautiful seeds, relating to people that we should come with a humble shell and let someone into our precious personality and soul.
 Never judge a book by its cover!